corda/corda-docs-portal/content/en/tools/digital-currencies/issuing/creating-issuance-requests.md

 menu:
   tools:
     name: "Creating Issuance Requests"
-    weight: 1100
+    weight: 200
-    parent: digital-currencies-tokens-overview
+    parent: digital-currencies-token-issuance
     identifier: digital-currencies-creating-issuance-requests
     description: "Digital Currencies documentation describing how to request an issuance of tokens via the GUI"
 title: "Creating Issuance Requests"
 ---

-Once [tokens have been minted]({{< relref "minting-tokens.md" >}}), tokens of that type can be issued.
+Once [tokens have been minted]({{< relref "../minting/_index.md" >}}), tokens of that type can be issued.
 Issuing tokens involves transfering them to the relevant entities.

 The general process of issuance, and the on-ledger actions involved will be very similar, if not identical, for both central bank  and SC.
 However, the permissions of these on-ledger actions may be divided differently based on implementation.
 For example, in {{< tooltip >}}CBDC{{< definitiondc term="CBDC" >}}{{< /tooltip >}} issuance, the custodian and the token issuing entity will both be a central bank, while these roles may be divided for a stablecoin.